Darien-Cepani/Netcompany-workshop/README.md

 ## 🧐 About <a name = "about" id="about"></a>

-This repository consists of the following projects which by order also corresponds to the flow of the workshop:
+This repository consists of the following projects which by order also corresponds to the workshop flow:
 - non-bundled-site.
 A simple site using a main Javascript file and an imported module file.
 - bundled-site.
 A simple site using also a Javascript file and an imported module file but also [Webpack](https://webpack.js.org/) is used.
 - angular-form.
 An Angular project with a [Reactive Form](https://angular.io/guide/reactive-forms) with input validation using ReactiveFormsModule module.